wyplay/pytracemalloc/README.rst

  - the top does also display the memory usage of the whole process
  - automatically disable tracemalloc at exit
  - display the name of the previous snapshot when comparing snapshots
- - --include and --exclude options can be specified multiple times
+ - add --color and --no-color command line options
- - add --debug command line option
+ - --include and --exclude command line options can now be specified multiple times

 Version 0.7 (2013-03-04)